-- Spleen/stomach/pancreas is nourished by the sweet flavor, so don’t eliminate it entirely
+- Our body is nourished by the sweet flavor, so don’t eliminate it entirely

-- The bitter flavor can help to clear and cool excess heat created by a damp condition
+- The bitter flavor can help clear and cool excess heat created by a damp condition

-- The pungent/spicy flavor disperses excess phlegm created by dampness
+- The pungent flavor can disperse excess phlegm created by dampness

 - Running and cardiovascular activity helps dry a damp condition (as well as deep belly breathing)

-For those of you interested in learning how to use food and flavor to nourish and heal the body, download my FREE Food as Medicine Guide.
+If you are interested in learning how to use food and flavor to nourish and heal the body, download my FREE Food as Medicine Guide.

-It’ll get you started on a happier, healthier and more delicious path to wellness… without having to go on a highly restrictive, joyless diet.
+It’ll get you started on a happier, healthier, and more delicious path to wellness… without having to go on a highly restrictive and joyless diet.